ILYMUN/gatsby-website/content/pages/committees.md

 ###  International Court of Justice - ICJ

-* Conflict between Colombia and Nicaragua over territorial waters
+* Alleged Violations of Sovereign Rights and Maritime Spaces in the Caribbean Sea: Nicaragua vs Colombia

 </div>